Doctor Answers: Where Is Kidney Pain Felt?

 Q: What’s the difference between kidney pain and back pain?

 Dr. Parra answers: Kidney pain vs back pain can often be distinguished by location and associated symptoms.
-Kidney pain is sharper, usually felt deeper in the flank or under the ribs, and often comes with symptoms like nausea, vomiting, or urinary changes.
-Musculoskeletal back pain is generally more diffuse, occurs with certain movements, and lacks urinary or systemic symptoms.
+Kidney pain is typically sharper and usually felt deeper in the flank or under the ribs, frequently accompanied by symptoms such as nausea, vomiting, or changes in urinary function.
+Musculoskeletal back pain is generally more diffuse, occurs with specific movements, and lacks urinary or systemic symptoms.

 Q: Can the kidneys cause back pain?